RemyLogisDom/LogisDom/README.md

 you need to copy the Quazip source code in a folder named quazip-0.7.3, and comppile it

-For Qwt is it in a folder named qwt-6.2.0
+For Qwt it has to be copied in a folder named qwt-6.2.0

-compiled library file must be stored in a folder named lib
+compiled library file must be stored in a folder named lib under Qt build folder.

-You can do differently as you wish by modifying the LogisDom.pro file.
+You can do differently by modifying the LogisDom.pro file.

-LogisDom should compile straight forward like this.
+LogisDom should compile straight forward doing like this.